 02 of 10

-For a budget-friendly red, it will be difficult to beat Marqués de Riscal Reserva.
+For a budget-friendly red that enhances a lamb dinner, it is difficult to beat Marqués de Riscal Reserva.
 It's a fantastic model of the red wines produced in Spain's Rioja region and has a price tag that's often less than $20.
-The primary grape is the much-expected Tempranillo, which is prolific in wines from the area.
+The primary grape is the much-expected tempranillo, which is prolific in wines from the area.
+It’s accented by the lesser-known Graciano.
+Also a specialty of the region, the grape produces a very perfumy wine and rounds off the blend perfectly.

 This is a favorite Rioja for many wine aficionados and offers an elegant, complex flavor with a perfect balance of dark fruits, tannins, and acidity.
 Serve it alongside a stuffed leg of lamb and savor the experience.